 Your deep-rooted, established Amazoy lawn saves you time and money in many ways.
-It never needs replacement . . ends re-seeding forever.
-Fertilizing and watering (water costs money, too) are rarely if ever needed it onds the if ever needed.
+It never needs replacement . . . ends re-seeding forever.
+Fertilizing and watering (water costs money, too) are rarely if ever needed.
 It ends the need for crabgrass killers permanently.
-Tt cuts pushing a noisy mower in the blistering sun by 2/3.
+It cuts pushing a noisy mower in the blistering sun by $\frac{2}{3}$.